On the range of the relative higher index and the higher rho-invariant for positive scalar curvature: The image of the relative higher index maps

 \subsection{Geometric ingredients}

 Now we state the main ingredients for geometrically realizing $\KO$-homology classes.
-The first is a folklore statement concerning rational homology:
+The first is a folklore concerning rational homology:

 \begin{prop} Let $X$ be a space and $n \geq 0$.
 Then $\HZ_n(X; \Q)$ is generated by Pontryagin characters of the spin fundamental classes of closed $n$-dimensional spin manifolds. \end{prop} \begin{proof} Consider framed bordism, that is, the bordism homology theory of stably parallelizable manifolds.
 The framed bordism groups of a point are isomorphic to the stable homotopy groups of spheres by the original Pontryagin--Thom isomorphism.
 In particular, the framed bordism homology rationally agrees with ordinary homology.
-So every rational homology class can be realized by a (stably) parallelizable manifold, which is in particular spin.
+So every rational homology class can be realized as a rational multiple of a class represented by a (stably) parallelizable manifold, which is in particular spin.
 Moreover, if $M$ is a (stably) parallelizable manifold, then its Pontryagin classes must vanish except in degree $0$.
 Hence the Pontryagin character of its spin fundamental class is the same as its homological fundamental class. \end{proof}

 The next theorem implies that rationally all information in equivariant KO-homology coming from the representation theory of finite cyclic groups can be realized by $4$- and $6$-dimensional equivariant spin manifolds.
-A similar claim was made by \citeauthor{WY15FinitePart} in \cite[Proposition~4.4]{WY15FinitePart} but there appears to be a gap in the case of even \(m\) and the details of the equivariant index computation were not given.
-Here we provide a new proof which is partly inspired by the construction in \cite{BG95Eta}.